Skip to main content

 Payload type

 Choose the payload type based on what your HIS wants.
+The platform offers two:

-Payload typeUse it when
+Payload typeShown asUse it when

-SIMPLEYou want simple JSON that mirrors the form answers.
+SIMPLESimpleYou want simple JSON that mirrors the form answers.

-HL7_V2You want a FHIR-style bundle.
+HL7_V2HL7 FHIRYou want a FHIR-style bundle.

 Read payload format for examples.